 The world's most densely populated cities are sinking fast, increasing river and coastal flooding.
 In most cases, this is happening at a rate that far exceeds sea level rise and, as a result, increases the potential for intense impacts from disasters.
-Without adaptation, annual losses in 136 coastal cities are expected to increase to \$1 trillion by 2070.
+Without adaptation, the cost is expected to increase to \$1 trillion by 2070.

-The "Making of a Riskier Future" report argues that these drivers of future risk are within the control of decision- makers, giving them the opportunity to make smart investments today and manage the risks of tomorrow.
+The "Making of a Riskier Future" report argues that these drivers of future risk are within the control of decision-makers, giving them the opportunity to make smart investments today and manage the risks of tomorrow.